RepertoireLLC/A1x6nd7a/README.md

 The frontend expects the backend at `http://localhost:4000` by default.
 Override this via `VITE_API_BASE_URL` in a `.env` file placed beside `frontend/.env` if you host the API elsewhere.

+> **Tip:** The demo previously bundled mock datasets for offline browsing.
+Production builds now require the live API.
+Opt-in to the legacy behaviour locally by setting `VITE_ENABLE_OFFLINE_FALLBACK=true` for the frontend and `ENABLE_OFFLINE_FALLBACK=true` for the backend before starting the dev servers.

 #### Production build

 ```bash